inno-devops-labs/F23-core-course-labs/app_c#/README.md

 ## Pre-requirements

-- .Net Core 6.0
+- Docker

-## Quick start
+## Build

-To build project use the following command:
+To build docker container use the following command:

-- `dotnet build -c Release`

-This command will return the path to *.dll file.
-Use this path to run the project:

-- `dotnet *path*`
+`docker build -t docker pull programmer-profile-asp-net .`

+## Pull

+It is possible to pull the container from docker hub.
+To do is use the following command:

+`docker pull nabiull2020/programmer-profile-asp-net:1.0.0`

+## Run

+To run the container use the following command:

+`docker run -p 8000:80 nabiull2020/programmer-profile-asp-net:1.0.0`

+or if you built it manually:

+`docker run -p 8000:80 programmer-profile-asp-net`

+The application will then be accessible at http://localhost:8000/

 ## Project repository